-- based on the assessment of renters income, or imputed eligible payments - if a renter loses employment and are waiting for Centrelink Payments to be applied - · if there are extenuating circumstances and an exemption is applied to provide rental relief - minimum rent is also applied on the first schedule, to account for a vacancy during the annual rent review process.
+- · based on the assessment of renters income, or imputed eligible payments - · if a renter loses employment and are waiting for Centrelink payments to be applied - · if there are extenuating circumstances and an exemption is applied to provide rental relief.

 Can I apply for an exemption to paying minimum rent?